FireboltJS/api.fireboltjs.com/templates/landing-page-readme.md

 2. The HTMLCollection is looped over to set a `click` handler on each element
 3. When an element is clicked, `.toggleClass()` is called directly on the element to toggle the specified classes

 It is quite obvious that the Firebolt code has less work to do in this example, so it will have better performance.
 Furthermore, the `.on()` method is used by Firebolt because jQuery's "convenience" event methods have been purposely left out of the libarary.
-This was done to remove ambiguous behaviour from the `.click()` function, since calling it without parameters (in both Firebolt and jQuery), clicks each element in the collection, which is a completely different use for the function and also makes more sense with the function name.
+This was done to remove ambiguous behaviour from functions like the `.click()` function, since calling it without parameters (in both Firebolt and jQuery), clicks each element in the collection, which is a completely different use for the function and also makes more sense with the function name.

 __Note:__ Since Firebolt is modelled after jQuery, `$('.btn.btn-default')` could have been used instead, in which case the selector string would need to be parsed by Firebolt to figure out that it should call `document.getElementsByClassName()`.